manifoldmarkets/manifold/docs/docs/api.md

 ## Changelog

+- 2022-07-15: Add user by username and user by ID APIs
 - 2022-06-08: Add paging to markets endpoint
 - 2022-06-05: Add new authorized write endpoints
 - 2022-02-28: Add `resolutionTime` to markets, change `closeTime` definition